markafitzgerald1/simulate-cribbage-games/README.md

 in the expected game points differential (and play points differential if no game points differential) to end of hand(s) or game above opponent for different possible discards or plays.

-## Current known bugs
-- First pone and first dealer win percentages do not always exactly add up to 1 and standard deviations do not equal in 10,000+ game simulations.
-(They do add up to 1 and have equal standard deviations in <= 5,000 game simulations.)

 ## Current short to medium term goals

-- Evaluate faster ways to factor in expected crib points ignoring held cards and possibly crib card suits to replace current too slow for much practical use (e.g. simulations) maximize post-cut hand +/- crib points discard strategy.
+- Evaluate faster ways to factor in expected crib points ignoring held cards and possibly crib card suits to replace current too slow for much practical use (e.g. simulations) maximize post-cut suited and suitless hand +/- crib points discard strategies.
+With any luck this makes factoring in expeted crib value cheap enough to be the default discard strategy.
 - Fall back to suitless discard strategy if neither flush nor nobs possible.
+This may allow suit to be factored into discard decisions more often depending how much of a speed boost this buys.
 - Add play decision analysis support by allowing the set of the initial simulation state to all post-discard, post-initial play states and then simulating all possible next plays to the end of the hand (or multiple hands);
 - Add simulation-based pone and dealer play strategies.
 - Automate execution and verification of above smoke tests.
 - Improve user interface via which human players can play against implemented computer discard and play strategies.
 - Increase confidence in implementation by adding further type hints (Python), type checking and unit tests.
 - Increase performance and simulation-based play strategy strengths via performance improvements in Python or other programming language.

+## Current known bugs

+- First pone and first dealer win percentages do not always exactly add up to 1 and standard deviations do not equal in 10,000+ game simulations.
+(They do add up to 1 and have equal standard deviations in <= 5,000 game simulations.)
+Perhaps just a rounding error in runstats/Statistics, but perhaps a bug?

 ## Past project goals